gefgu/100-days-of-code/log.md

 **Today's Progress**:

-- Started converting some JavaScript files to TypeScript in open-source.
+- Converted several JavaScript React Class Components into TypeScript React Function Components.
+It was a great review of React and made me fall in love with TypeScript.

 **Thoughts**: